 Pledges to non-profits

-Non-profit organizations are generally exempt from federal taxes and many state taxes.
+Non-profit organisations are generally exempt from taxes.
 There are many different types of non-profits when it comes to eligibility and tax-deductible contributions.

 Will I receive a document for tax purposes via email and/or mail?